sjm-practice/js_exercises/README.md

 **revstr.js** - reverses a string, provided by command line argument.
 The reversed string is logged to the console.
 If the string is invalid, an error message is logged. (run from command line using node)

 **revstr.html** - prompts a user to enter a string, then alerts the reversed string.
 If the string is invalid, logs an error message. (run from browser)

+**fibonacci.js** - uses recursion to generate the fibonacci value of the provided number (run from command line using node)